 Artificial intelligence (AI) helps businesses improve customer experience

 AI enables computers to learn and think in human ways.
 Along with the ability to find and process information quickly, AI helps retailers serve customers better, increase sales conversions at a lower cost than using human resources.

 On sales platforms, chatbots and virtual assistants use AI technology to understand questions and answer simple customer requests at any time.
-Along with the results of big data analysis, AI offers predictive analytics to suggest customers the products that best suit consumer’ desires to increase retail sales.
+Along with the results of big data analysis, AI offers predictive analytics to suggest to customers the products that best suit consumers’ desires to increase retail sales.